sunainag/TestGitHub/README.md

 2.Difference in get and load

-@CollectionId : hibernate annotation used to provide indexing to @ElementCollection table
+@CollectionId : hibernate annotation used to provide indexing to @ElementCollection table : use a collection which supports indexing- like Arraylist
+@GenericGenerator(name="hilo-gen",strategy="hilo")
 Reference: https://www.youtube.com/watch?v=kk207HAym_I&list=PL4AFF701184976B25&index=13